 Finnlines has made an appeal to the Helsinki Administrative Court of the National Emergency Supply Agency's decision concerning the compensation of costs for securing maritime transport.
-Finnlines has also appealed to Market Court concerning the Finnish Transport and Communications Agency's calls for tenders concerning imposing a public service obligation for the aid of maritime traffic on the Turku/Naantali-Mariehamn/Långnäs- Stockholm, Kapellskär-Mariehamn, Naantali-Långnäs, Grisslehamn-Eckerö and Helsinki-Tallinn routes.
 In addition, Finnlines has made a complaint to the European Commission concerning Covid-19 situation related selective and discriminatory aid measures launched by the Finnish authorities.

 Finnlines is in addition involved in a few legal proceedings and disputes whose outcome cannot be predicted, but taking into account the information that is available at present, their outcome is not expected to have any substantial impact on the Group's profit.